WeTransfer/prefixed_cache_store/README.md

 ## Copyright

-Copyright (c) 2014 Julik Tarkhanov for WeTransfer.
+Copyright (c) 2014 WeTransfer.
 See LICENSE.txt for further details.